razorlabsorg/razor-m2-wallet-sdk/README.md

 </a>

 This repo aims at providing easy-to-use utilities for wallet interaction, which is designed in javascript OOP and platform / framework agnostic.

+This repo has been archived.
+You can find the updated code here <a href="https://github.com/razorlabsorg/razor-wallet-kit">here</a>